 Because media files are almost always much larger in size than text elements, the CDN takes a lot of the workload off of your server.
 Please note that the Liquid Web CDN is only for use with media files and does not handle databases or other server-side functions.
 Database activity and other functions will continue to be handled by your server.

 It is also important to note that adding CDN services to your server requires modifications to your website’s code.
 If you are using a Content Management System (CMS) such as WordPress, Drupal, Joomla, etc. then these changes can be easily made using the CMS software itself.
 If your website was custom-built and does not have a CDN option in the CMS interface, you will need to consult your site’s developer for assistance in implementing CDN code changes.

 This type of CDN service does not require any upload to the CDN network ahead of time.
-When using Origin Pull the CDN node network will check to see if it contains the media elements required by your page/site, and if it does not it will pull the files from your server and cache them in the CDN network.
+When using Bandwidth Only the CDN node network will check to see if it contains the media elements required by your page/site, and if it does not it will pull the files from your server and cache them in the CDN network.

-Origin Pull is best suited for web sites that are updated multiple times per day with no scheduled interval.
-Blogs with several contributing writers who publish stories throughout the day are just one example of a type of web site that would benefit from Origin Pull CDN.
+Bandwidth Only is best suited for web sites that are updated multiple times per day with no scheduled interval.
+Blogs with several contributing writers who publish stories throughout the day are just one example of a type of web site that would benefit from Bandwidth Only CDN.

-Origin Storage is best suited for websites that update their content on a specific schedule, a couple times per day or less.
-Frequent daily updates to a site, even if scheduled, are almost always better off using Origin Pull instead of Origin Storage.
+Storage is best suited for websites that update their content on a specific schedule, a couple times per day or less.
+Frequent daily updates to a site, even if scheduled, are almost always better off using Bandwidth Only instead of Storage.

 Tell Me More

 For more information regarding the Liquid Web CDN, or if you would like to order the CDN for your existing Liquid Web account, please see our CDN product page.